-- 1. a library of system-dependent theorems: - a. basic theorems about data, values, types and denotations appearing in the model of Lingua-V, - b. currently proved program-construction rules, - c. currently proved concrete correct metaprograms, - 2. a library of program-dependent theorems for the currently developed program: - a. perpetual conditions in the current program, - b. hereditary conditions associated with current cuts of this programs,
+- 1. a repository of system-dependent theorems including: - a. basic theorems about data, values, types and denotations for a given Lingua-V, - b. currently proved program-construction rules, - 2. a repository of program-dependent lemmas for the currently developed program including: - a. lemmas insuring that a given condition is perpetual in the current program, - b. lemmas insuring that a given condition is hereditary starting from an indicated cut of this programs.

-Whereas part 1. of this library would be modified only occasionally, part 2. must be updated in each step of program development.

-As we pointed out in Sec.
-9.4.2, the development of a metaprogram may be split into a sequence of steps.
-In each step, given some earlier developed metaprograms we create a new metaprogram by means of one of our construction rules.
-The application of a rule may require proving some "local lemmas" required by the rule, e.g., a metaimplication:
+Whereas part 1. of this repository will be modified only occasionally, part 2. will be updated practically in each step of program development.
+In each such step, given some earlier developed metaprograms we will create a new metaprogram by means of one of our construction rules.
+The application of a rule may require proving some "local lemmas", e.g., some metaimplications of the form: